esambe/b_africa_dev_test_sample_prod_crud/README.md

 ## Laravel 8 Product CRUD
 It has the following features

-- Register
+- Register appBaseUrl/register
-- Login
+- Login appBaseUrl/login
-- Product CRUD for multiple users
-Every user has their unique products in their accounts.
+- Product CRUD for multiple users.
+Each user will see his or her product in their dashboard Every user has their unique products in their accounts.
 Registration system is based on Laravel **[Jetstream](https://jetstream.laravel.com/1.x/introduction.html)**